-After you accept the EULA, the client software is extracted to /tmp/stornext (or to another directory if you specified an alternate location; see Ensuring You Have Enough Space to Extract the Installation Software on page 37).
+After you accept the EULA, the client software is extracted to /tmp/stornext (or to another directory if you specified an alternate location; see Ensuring You Have Enough Space to Extract the Installation Software on page 33).

-If the directory into which the files are being extracted doe not have enough space, the installation will fail and you will receive an error message.
-You will need to identify an alternate location into which to extract the files by enterin the following command: ./< snfs_full.bin > -d <dir></dir> where < snfs_full.bin&gt; is the name of the Linux server installation .bin file, and < dir&gt; is the directory into which you want to extract the installation files.
-Cautio If the directory into which the files are being extracted already exists, you will receive a warning message.
-If this occurs, either remove the directory and try the installation again, or change the installation directory by entering the following command: ./<snfs_full.bin> -d <dir></dir></snfs_full.bin> where < snfs_full.bin&gt; is the name of the Linux server .bin installation file, and < dir&gt; is the directory into which you want to extract the installation files.
-It is NOT recommended that you force using an existin directory (by using the -f command) because this could lead to additional problems installing the .rpm cd /tmp/stornext ls -1 rpm -ivh snfs-client-SuSE100ES\261621-4.1.12838.x86\64.rpm snfs-server-SuSE100ES- Chapter 2: Lightweight Linux Server Installation/Configuration Configuring StorNext RPM Servers Using the Command Line
+Note: If the directory into which the files are being extracted doe not have enough space, the installation will fail and you will receive an error message.
+You will need to identify an alternate location into which to extract the files by entering the following command: ./< snfs_full.bin > -d <dir></dir> where < snfs_full.bin> is the name of the Linux server installation .bin file, and < dir> is the directory into which you want to extract the installation files.
+Cautio on: If the directory into which the files are being extracted already exists, you will receive a warning message.
+If this occurs, either remove the directory and try the installation again, or change the installation directory by entering the following command: ./<snfs_full.bin> -d <dir></dir></snfs_full.bin> where < snfs_full.bin> is the name of the Linux server .bin installation file, and < dir> is the directory into which you want to extract the installation files.
+It is NOT recommended that you force using an existing directory (by using the -f command) because this could lead to additional problems installing the .rpm files.